Bedrock-OSS/bedrock-wiki/docs/guide/addons.md

 :::tip What you have learned:

 -   Addons modify Minecraft content or add their own
--   Addons are written in json
+-   Addons are written in JSON
--   An addon is split into the **Resource Pack** and the **Behavior Pack**: - Resource Packs contain Textures, Sounds, ... and control how the game looks - Behavior Packs contain entity-files, crafting recipes, ... and control the logic of your game
+-   An add-on is split into the **Resource Pack** and the **Behavior Pack**: - Resource Packs contain textures, sounds,... and control how the game looks. - Behavior Packs contain entity files, crafting recipes, ... and control the logic of your game
 :::